basilesportif/blog/input/wetgates.md

 ### Dry Gate Calling
 To use our dry gate in other parts of code, the compiler simply gets its core, replaces its sample with a user-provided sample if one is provided, and runs its formula.
 For those who are interested, [Part 3 of My Nock Primer](part3.html) gives simple examples how the Nock 9 opcode is used to do this.

+The compiler also checks at each call location to make sure that the new sample nests under the dry gate's original sample.

 The key here is that *dry gates are only compiled once*, and then are called potentially many times in programs by replacing the sample and running the formula.

 ## What Are Macros?